winnpixie/guardian-aottg/CONFIG.md

 ## Player
 - UseRawInput - Enables the use of 'Raw' mouse input from Unity for TPS and WOW.
 - DoubleTapBurst - Change whether or not double-tapping a movement key will perform a gas burst.
+- SmoothMovement - ("Rigidbody Interpolation") Enables visually smoother movement of the player.
 - ReelOutScrollSmoothing - Makes scroll-wheel reel-out a viable option, it's literally magic and I don't understand how RiceCake did it.
 - ShowSkillTimer - Toggles the crosshair timer for when your Skill is ready to use.
 - AHSSIdle - Makes blade users look about 10x cooler when standing.